 - 3 cans black beans or kidney beans aka 6 cups or 3 pint jars

-- 3 tbsp cumin seeds OR 2 tbsp ground cumin
+- 3 tablespoons cumin seeds OR 2 tablespoon ground cumin

 - In a 3+ gallon capacity heavy bottom pot, saute the onions in the fat/oil over medium heat until they start to brown a little.
 Add bell peppers, celery and garlic, saute another few minutes, then add the meat.
 Cook, stirring every few minutes, until the meat is starting to brown but not all the way cooked.